 Jonathan Dromgoole is a community leader and progressive advocate focused on increasing diverse representation through policy and public service.
-He is committed to ensuring that our home is a welcoming, inclusive, and representative community for ALL who live, work, and visit Arlington.

 Born in Guadalajara, Mexico, Jonathan's family immigrated to the U.S. in search of opportunity.
 He is the proud product of teenage parents, the U.S. public education system, a strong work ethic, and resilient nature.
 Jonathan took a step towards achieving the "American Dream" by becoming a first-generation double graduate of Georgetown University School of Foreign Service and later the McCourt School of Public Policy.